On out-of-equilibrium phenomena in pseudogap phase of complex SYK+U model: Quantum HMF model and out-of equilibrium phenomena

 Inspiring by all these phenomena in the classical model, it is natural to ask for an impact of quantum effects for equilibrium and out-of-equilibrium properties of quantum HMF model which is necessary for interpretation in dynamics of phase modes in SYK+U model.
 Quantum HMF model has the following Hamiltonian

 which describes $N$ interacting particles with mass $m$ on the unit circle.
-In case of $g<0$, we deal with attractive interaction, whereas in case of $g>0$ we obtain repulsive interaction.
+In case of $g>0$, we deal with attractive interaction, whereas in case of $g<0$ we obtain repulsive interaction.
 Following \cite{Chavanis2011Bosons}, we introduce rescaled Planck constant $\chi=1/\sqrt{m|g|}$ and rescaled time, $\tau=t/\sqrt{m|g|}$.
-Note if one restores dimensionality, it is clear that $\chi\propto\hbar$, so $\chi\rightarrow 0$ corresponds to the classical limit.
-The classical equilibrium HMF model with $g<0$ exhibits the continuous phase transition with the order parameter,
+Restoring Planck constant dimensionality and counting powers of $\hbar$, it is straightforward to see that $\chi\propto\hbar$, therefore $\chi\rightarrow 0$ corresponds to the classical limit.
+The classical equilibrium HMF model with $g>0$ exhibits the continuous phase transition with the order parameter,

-which corresponds to the transition between the non-magnetized phase with $|M|=0$ and the magnetized phase with $|M|\neq 0$.
+which is similar to magnetization in spin models.
+This continuous phase transition corresponds to the transition between the non-magnetized phase with $|M|=0$ and the magnetized phase with $|M|\neq 0$.
 In the thermodynamic limit $N\rightarrow\infty$ the quantum model is governed by generalized Gross-Pitaevskii equation (GGPE) \cite{Plestid2018},

 where $\Psi$ is the condensate wave-function and the order parameter becomes

 and $\phi=\phi(\tau)$ corresponds to the direction of the magnetization.
 The GGPE~\eqref{eq:GGPE-HMF} can be rewritten as quantum Euler equations with representing $\Psi=\sqrt{\rho}e^{iS/\chi}$ and $v=\partial S/\partial\theta$,